-Cincinnati’s streetcar, the Cincinnati Bell Connector, started operating in September 2016 and is an affordable way to see the sights of Cincinnati for less than a latte.
-It runs in a 3.6-mile loop from Cincinnati’s beautiful riverfront through its downtown and into the historic Over-the-Rhine neighborhood.
+The Queen City’s Cincinnati Connector streetcar started operating in September 2016 and is a free and convenient way to see many of Cincinnati’s best sights.
+It runs in a 3.6-mile loop connecting the city’s urban core from Cincinnati’s beautiful riverfront through its downtown and into the historic Over-the-Rhine neighborhood.

-Sage Advice: Before you jump on the Cincinnati Bell Connector, download the Cincinnati Bell Connector app or the Cincinnati streetcar map to travel the Queen City’s streetcar with ease!
+Sage Advice: Before jumping on The Connector, download the Transit app or the Cincinnati streetcar map to easily travel the Queen City’s streetcar!

 To help offset the costs of running EverydayWanderer.com, you’ll find affiliate links lightly sprinkled throughout the site.
 If you choose to make a purchase via one of these links, there’s no additional cost to you, but I’ll earn a teeny tiny commission.
 You can read all of the legal blah blah blah (as my little niece says) on the full disclosure page.

-Here are 10 Cincinnati sights you can see via the Cincinnati Bell Connector streetcar.
+Here are 10 Cincinnati sights you can see via The Connector.

 1. Over-the-Rhine Neighborhood

-Founded in the mid-1800s by the mass of German refugees that arrived in Cincinnati, the Over-the-Rhine neighborhood experienced an economic decline during World War I that only got worse from there.
-Fast forward to 2004 when Cincinnati’s non-profit Cincinnati Center City Development Corporation (C3DC) started investing more than $200 million into renovating dilapidated buildings, developing vacant lots, and attracting businesses.
+Founded in the mid-1800s by the mass of German refugees arriving in Cincinnati, the Over-the-Rhine neighborhood experienced an economic decline during World War I that only got worse.
+Fast forward to 2004, when Cincinnati’s non-profit Cincinnati Center City Development Corporation (C3DC) started investing more than $200 million to renovate dilapidated buildings, develop vacant lots, and attract businesses.
+Today, Cincinnati’s Over-the-Rhine neighborhood is once again bustling with restaurants and boutiques.
+Experience it all at the downtown streetcar’s 12th & Vine Street stop.

 2. Findlay Market

 Named after General James Findlay, an early Cincinnati settler and former mayor, the Findlay Market is the only surviving public market house of the nine that once operated in Cincinnati.
-When the Queen City was rapidly growing in the 1800s and 1900s, public markets were the primary place that city residents could purchase perishable food like meat, fish, cheese, bread, fruits, and vegetables.
-Today the Findlay Market continues to showcase a variety of merchants, from Areti’s Gyros to Zinncinnati.
+When the Queen City was rapidly growing in the 1800s and 1900s, public markets were the primary place where city residents could purchase perishable food like meat, fish, cheese, bread, fruits, and vegetables.
+Today, the Findlay Market continues to showcase a variety of merchants, from Alabama Fish Bar to Yellowstone Leather Works.
 See the complete list of vendors here.

 Cincinnati’s streetcar makes it easy to visit the Findlay Market.
-Use Cincinnati streetcar stop #10 on Elm or stop #12 on Race to hop off the Cincinnati Bell Connector to shop at and savor the goodies at the Findlay Market.
+Use Cincinnati Connector stop #10 on Elm or stop #12 on Race Street to hop off the Cincinnati Connector to shop and savor the goodies at the Findlay Market.

 Enjoying This Article?